noiseprotocol/noise_spec/noise.md

     cryptanalytic safety margins, time/memory tradeoffs, multi-key attacks, and quantum attacks.
-  * Pre-shared key length is fixed to simplify testing and implementation, and deter users from mistakenly using low-entropy passwords as pre-shared keys.
+  * Pre-shared key length is fixed to simplify testing and implementation, and to deter users from mistakenly using low-entropy passwords as pre-shared keys.

 The authentication data in a ciphertext is 128 bits because: